AllyYL/casestudy/src/projects/bloom.md

 <br><br>

 ![Screenshot of transcripts from interviews we conducted.](/assets/images/interviewtranscripts.png)
+####  Partial screenshot of transcripts from interviews we conducted.
 <br>

 I also led a segmentation process to identify our Ideal Customer Profile (ICP):